Skip to content

 The Harvard Community Child Care Bulletin Board is an online portal to share child care and other parenting information with others in the Harvard community.
 (You must have a Harvard ID and PIN to sign in.)

-Does HLS provide emotional and mental support for new and expecting parents?
+• Does HLS provide emotional and well-being support for new and expecting parents?

-Yes, the Counseling And Mental Health Service or CAMHS on Campus is a wonderful resource available to all HLS students.
+Yes, Harvard’s Counseling And Mental Health Service (CAMHS) on Campus is available to HLS students.

-If you need to speak with a counselor straight away about a mental health concern please call The CAMHS CARES LINE at 617-495-2042 and Select the CAMHS Cares option to speak with a counselor.
+If you would like to speak to a counselor straight away regarding a mental health concern please call The CAMHS CARES LINE at 617-495-2042 and Select the CAMHS Cares option to speak with a counselor.
 This line is available 24/7.

 CAMHS Main location is: 75 Mt.
 Auburn Street (Back entrance of Smith Campus Ctr.)